asaci/asaci.github.io/_posts/2016-07-23-example-post.md

 ---
 layout: post
-title: What is This?
+title: What does AI mean?
 excerpt: "What is a static website generator, and why should I care?"
-modified: 2/29/2016, 9:00:24
+modified: MAR.
+28, 2018 at 2:25 PM.
 tags: [intro, beginner, jekyll, tutorial]
 comments: true
 category: blog
 ---

-This is a website template created with Jekyll that is designed to be hosted on Github pages.
-Jekyll is a static website generator, and Github pages provides a free and easy way to host websites created using Jekyll.
+This is my first trial of building a website.
+It sounds easy and simple.

-## What is a static website generator?
+## Why AI is receiving all of this attention today?
 A static website generator is a program that allows for a website to be created using alternatives to HTML.
 In this case we are using a simple text markup language called Markdown to create and format the content on the pages.
 Jekyll can interpret this and convert it to html that can be rendered in any browser.

 ## Why should I use a static website?